ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Mills' store sales ledgers.
   - Temperance activity.
   - Fill out Hannah's first marriage, children.
-  - Ellen Gould.
+  - more on Ellen Gould.
-  - Summary of census data.
+  - Hallockville
   - References to other secondary historical accounts mentioning Emily.
   - More legal research on deeds for Mills' home and store, estates, etc.
   - General information about Brooktondale during Emily's life.